Google Ads vs Facebook ads that is the main decision when considering online ads.

 That’s where online advertising comes into play.

-Online advertising helps business in a number of different ways:
+Online advertising helps businesses in a number of different ways:

 - Builds brand awareness